OPEN Peer Mentoring Scheme

 Participants are:

-• Required to take part in an in-person, half-day meeting in Oxford to meet other members of the cohort, share details of some of the engagement-related challenges they are facing, and offer insights that may be of common interest;
+• Required to take part in an in-person, half-day in person meeting in Oxford to meet other members of the cohort, share details of some of the engagement-related challenges they are facing, and offer insights that may be of common interest;

 • Expected to participate in two online sessions in which they will have the chance to share more about their work and day-to-day responsibilities with others in the cohort;